Last Updated on October 24, 2022 by The Filtery Staff

 Toxins in Conventional Candy

 • Titanium dioxide: You may have seen this ingredient in headlines recently as a part of a lawsuit.
-Found in skittles, it’s now banned in Europe because it can damage to DNA, brain, and organs.
+Found in Skittles, it’s now banned in Europe because it can damage to DNA, the brain, and organs.

 • Preservatives such as tBHQ and BHT are also linked to various health concerns like cancer, endocrine disruption, and other health concerns.

-• Lastly, most candy uses ingredients that come from conventionally-grown crops, meaning they’ve been sprayed with heavy amounts of toxic pesticides.
+• Lastly, most candy uses ingredients that come from conventionally grown crops, meaning they’ve been sprayed with heavy amounts of toxic pesticides, the residues of which can end up in final food products.

 The other issue to consider when it comes to trick-or-treat candy is allergies.
-The most common one being peanut and other nut allergies, but of course there are also plenty of kids who cannot or should not eat other things like gluten, dairy, etc.
+The most common is peanut and other nut allergies, but of course, there are also plenty of kids who cannot or should not eat other things like gluten, dairy, etc.

-Some of the organic halloween candy brands below are allergy-friendly and others aren’t (and we’ve notated them accordingly).
+Some of the organic Halloween candy brands below are allergy-friendly and others aren’t (and I’ve notated them accordingly).

 The Best Brands for Organic Halloween Candy

-To make this list, we looked for brands that offer individually-packaged candy and use transparent, natural, and organic ingredients as much as possible.
-Not only that, but we’ve also looked for allergy-friendly Halloween candy as well as other responsible initiatives such as Fair Trade.
-We’ve also linked to multiple retailers to make buying easier for you (in case you’re shopping at the last minute!).
+To make this list, I looked for brands that offer individually packaged candy and use transparent, natural, and organic ingredients as much as possible.
+I’ve also looked for allergy-friendly Halloween candy as well as other responsible initiatives such as Fair Trade.
+I’ve also linked to multiple retailers to make buying easier for you.

 YumEarth is the best place to get allergy-friendly and organic halloween candy of all kinds.